CVE-2025-54987

 Overview

-A critical vulnerability (CVE-2025-54987) has been identified in Trend Micro Apex One (on-premise) management console that could allow a pre-authenticated remote attacker to upload malicious code and execute commands on affected installations.
-The vulnerability, discovered on August 1st, 2025, affects Trend Micro Apex One version 2019 Management Server Version 14039 and below on Windows platforms.
-This vulnerability is essentially the same as CVE-2025-54948 but targets a different CPU architecture (Trend Advisory, ZDI Advisory).
+A critical vulnerability (CVE-2025-54987) was discovered in Trend Micro Apex One (on-premise) management console that could allow a pre-authenticated remote attacker to upload malicious code and execute commands on affected installations.
+The vulnerability was discovered on August 1, 2025, and publicly disclosed on August 5, 2025.
+This vulnerability affects Trend Micro Apex One (on-prem) version 2019 - Management Server Version 14039 and below running on Windows systems.
+The vulnerability is essentially the same as CVE-2025-54948 but targets a different CPU architecture (ZDI Advisory, Trend Advisory).

 Technical details